jenn-if-err/vortex-agent/README.md

       -pidfile vm.pid \
       2>&1 | tee vm.log

-# On another terminal, you can use scp and ssh:
+# On another terminal, you can use scp and ssh.
+# Copy vortex-agent binary to the VM using scp:
 $ scp -i debian-bullseye/bullseye.id_rsa -P 10021 \
       -o "StrictHostKeyChecking no" \
       $VORTEX_AGENT_ROOT/bin/vortex-agent \
       root@localhost:~/

+# ssh to the VM using the forwarded port:
 $ ssh -i debian-bullseye/bullseye.id_rsa -p 10021 \
       -o "StrictHostKeyChecking no" root@localhost

+# and run the binary:
+$ ./vortex run --logtostderr

-# Close the VM (from ssh terminal):
+# You can close the VM by running (within the VM):
 $ poweroff

+# or from outside the VM:
+$ kill -9 $(cat vm.pid)
 ```